 The first agility-only club in the UK, this Kennel Club, a registered training school, runs all year round and offers one or two beginners courses annually.
 Get in touch for a trial lesson to see which classes best suit your pup’s ability.

 This small and friendly club teaches obedience and training using the Kennel Club’s “good citizen scheme” They also do dog and pup agility training throughout the summer months (weather permitting).
 And puppies can learn basic commands before starting agility.
 Find more information on their site

 This training class in Bury regularly runs beginners courses for all breeds and sizes of dogs, so whether you are an experienced handler or want to start training your dog in this exciting sport, you will find a class to suit.
 Check out their Facebook page for more info

-Enjoy agility or hoopers with this foundation class which teaches directional control, turns, verbal and body communication, forward focus etc.; the course costs around £120 for 6 weeks and, like many local clubs, is a great way to build confidence with jumps when starting out in the hobby
+Enjoy agility or hoopers with this foundation class which teaches directional control, turns, verbal and body communication, forward focus etc.; the course costs around £120 for six weeks and, like many local clubs, is a great way to build confidence with jumps when starting in the hobby

 MAISIE’S PET BOUTIQUE

 Maisie’s Pet Boutique offers dog agility sessions for owners living in Birmingham and surrounding areas.
-There are regular courses throughout the year as well as one to one sessions, so whether you want to master weave poles or take part in an agility trial, this is a great place to start.
+There are regular courses throughout the year and one-to-one sessions, so whether you want to master weave poles or take part in an agility trial, this is a great place to start.

 AGILITY 4 FUN

-Located in the King’s Norton area of Birmingham, this friendly club welcomes all canines, including mixed breed dogs.
-Beginners can do pre agility sessions in their training sessions, and 1-2-1 training is also available.
-Held on a Monday and Tuesday evening, an hour-long class is only around £6.00 per dog.
+Located in Birmingham’s King’s Norton area, this friendly club welcomes all canines, including mixed-breed dogs.
+Beginners can do pre-agility sessions in their training sessions, and 1-2-1 training is also available.
+Held on a Monday and Tuesday evenings, an hour-long class is only around £6.00 per dog.